cultural-impact-of-warfare

 - False signals or ruses to confuse the enemy.
 For instance, armies might light extra campfires to suggest a larger force, then march off quietly under cover of darkness.
 Conversely, they might extinguish all fires to make the enemy believe they had retreated.
 In 215 BC, the Carthaginian general Himilco used a ruse involving fires to escape from a Roman blockade in Sicily.

-Ancient commanders carefully planned these tactics, often relying on spies, scouts, and intelligence to identify the best moments for a surprise attack.
+Ancient commanders carefully planned these tactics, often relying on spies, scouts, and intelligence networks to identify the best moments for a surprise attack.
 The gathering of accurate information was paramount; without it, even the best-planned ambush could fail.

 The Role of Intelligence and Reconnaissance